-MRP is a constituent of the Financing of Capital budget shown within Central Items component of the revenue budget and for 2022/23 totals £6.2m.
-This comprises £5.8m in respect of supported borrowing and £0.4m in respect of unsupported borrowing incurred since 2008/09.
+MRP is a constituent of the Financing of Capital budget shown within Central Items component of the revenue budget and for 2025/26 is estimated to total £4.7m.

-PRUDENTIAL AND TREASURY INDICATORS
+ANNEX 2: PRUDENTIAL AND TREASURY INDICATORS

 In line with the requirements of the CIPFA Prudential Code for Capital Finance in local authorities, the various indicators that inform authorities whether their capital investment plans are affordable, prudent and sustainable, are set out below.